 Answer: A wrap mortgage layers a new seller-financed loan on top of an existing underlying mortgage.
 Seven factors separate deals that perform from deals that collapse: due diligence on the underlying note, regulatory compliance, escrow management, due-on-sale exposure, payment waterfall discipline, servicer selection, and exit planning.
 Miss any one and the structure becomes a liability.

 Wrap mortgages sit at the intersection of creative financing and serious legal exposure.
 Before structuring or accepting one, private lenders and note investors need to understand exactly what makes these instruments work—and what makes them blow up.
-For a full breakdown of the legal risks embedded in this structure, see Legal Risks of Wrap Mortgages: The Servicing Imperative.
-For a deeper look at how professional servicing interacts with wrap mechanics, The Imperative of Professional Servicing for Wrap Mortgages covers the operational side in detail.
+For a detailed look at the operational and compliance demands of this structure, see 7 Critical Factors for Effective Wrap Mortgage Servicing and 7 Critical Factors for Profitable and Compliant Wrap Mortgage Servicing.

 This list focuses on what you must verify, document, and manage before and after closing a wrap agreement.
 These are not suggestions.
 Each one is a structural requirement.